• Skip to primary navigation

 • 3 tablespoon flour

-• about 6-8 sourdough bread slices
+• 8 sourdough bread slices

 • Butter for cooking